lume/three-meshline/README.md

 - [Birds](http://spite.github.io/THREE.MeshLine/demo/birds.html): example of
   `MeshLine.advance()` by @caramelcode (Jared Sprague) and @mwcz (Michael Clayton)

-### How to use
+# How to use

 - Include script
 - Create an array of 3D coordinates
-- Create a MeshLine and assign the points
+- Create a `MeshLineGeometry` and assign the points
-- Create a MeshLineMaterial
+- Create a `MeshLineMaterial` to style the line points
-- Use MeshLine and MeshLineMaterial to create a THREE.Mesh
+- Create a `MeshLine` rendering object given the `MeshLineGeometry` and `MeshLineMaterial`

-#### Install
+## Install

 First install `@lume/three-meshline`: